LucasPilla/LucasPilla/README.md

 <br>

-- Undergraduate Computer Science Student at Institute of Mathematics and Computer Science - University of São Paulo.
+- Recently graduated Computer Scientist from the University of São Paulo (USP) with a strong foundation in Computer Vision and Machine Learning.
-- Undergraduate Researcher at Recod.ai, a leading AI center in Brazil.
+- Currently conducting research on Active Learning for Credit Analysis at Recod.ai, a leading AI research center in Brazil.
-- Computer Vision Engineer at DtLabs